-A few months ago, I underwent a month long daily radiation therapy for breast cancer.
-It was hard for my frail rail thin body.
+A few months ago, I underwent month-long daily radiation therapy for breast cancer.
+It was hard for my frail rail-thin body.
 The treatment left me physically, emotionally, and mentally depleted — like nothing I had experienced before.
 Several months after completion, I still suffer the side effects.
 (I know survivors who remain affected many years down the road).
 I feel lucky to be alive.
 A large part of me is filled with deep gratitude for the advances in cancer medicine –– and for my oncology team.
 Another part of me, the human-centered strategy consultant, is bewildered by the gap in understanding of human needs in the radiation therapy process.

 From the very first day I stepped into the radiation waiting room, and treatment room, I witnessed the void.
 Efficiency versus humanity.
 It chilled my spine.
 Lots of efforts had been placed into maximizing output.
 Less so on ensuring a conducive experience for cancer patients.
 Why does it have to be so dualistic?
 Efficiency married with humanity would produce better outcomes for both cancer patients and radiation oncology employees.
 (The strain was visible on both sides).
 On the first day of treatment, a stressed radiation therapist greeted me with: “Next time I won’t come get you.
 Go straight to the dressing room, put on a gown, and wait in the waiting area I’ll show you.”
 That’s all he said.
 Then left me to figure out the rest.
 I was stunned by the coldness of this first reception.
 I felt a pang rise in my chest.
 The waiting area was dismal.
 The temperature freezing.
 The lighting chilling.
 Haggard cancer patients, exposed and vulnerable, were waiting motionless in oversized gowns.
 Fatigued fishes in a decrepit aquarium completed the decor.